 As with all things sales tax, it can get a little more complicated than that.
 In the history of sales tax holidays in the U.S., some states have created holidays and repealed them.
 Some local areas have chosen not to participate, meaning that while an item might not be taxed at the state rate local tax rates still apply.
 Other times states have allowed local areas (like counties, cities and special taxing districts) and retailers themselves “opt-in” to the holiday.

-This post will explain a little bit about the hows and whys of sales tax holidays and includes some advice for online sellers.
+This post will explain a little bit about the hows and whys of sales tax holidays and includes some advice for eCommerce businesses.

 While every state’s reasoning is slightly different, states hold sales tax holidays for a few overarching reasons:

-As a political move – Sales tax holidays are also politically popular with state residents, though, according to the Tax Foundation, sales tax holidays most likely aren’t actually a real revenue generator.
-The tax policy group claims that sales tax holidays just shift the timing of consumer purchases and that they just create complexity for retailers and state departments of revenue when it comes to enforcing sales tax holidays.
+Sales tax holidays are also politically popular with state residents, though, according to the Tax Foundation, sales tax holidays most likely aren’t a revenue generator.
+The tax policy group claims that sales tax holidays just shift the timing of consumer purchases and that they just create additional complexity for retailers and state departments of revenue when it comes to enforcing sales tax holidays.